 Are the Christmas lights being switched on this year?

 Yes, the Christmas lights on the Orihuela Costa will be rather unceremoniously turned on this evening.
-The Town Hall are keen to avoid crowds so the lights will be activated automatically from 6:00 pm later today, Friday 4th December.
+The Town Hall is keen to avoid crowds so the lights will be activated automatically from 18:00 later today, Friday 4th December.

 Our neighbouring city of Torrevieja will be adorned with festive lighting a little later than usual, due in part to contractual issues.